 • chest pain

 • a big belly (particularly if you also have small buttocks)

 Master athletes burn a lot of calories, so they can be expected to eat more food than sedentary people do.
 If they eat a lot of sugar or a lot of meat, they can expect to have plaques in their arteries.
 A diet that is high in vegetables, fruits, whole grains, legumes and nuts is associated with reduced risk for cardiovascular disease, while less healthful diets that are high in sweets, refined grains, juices, red meats and processed meats are associated with increased risk (Journal of the American College of Cardiology, July 2017; 70(4)).

 How Doctors Measure Plaque Stability

 A CT scan can show how stable plaques are (American Journal of Roentgenology, March 2015;204(3):W249-W260).
 X rays and sonograms can also show the difference between stable plaques that are safe and those that are unstable and more likely to break off to cause heart attacks.
 Stable plaques contain more calcium and are smoother and more homogeneous than unstable plaques.
-The radiologist estimates plaque stability by looking for an extensive calcification cap on the outside of the plaque, less lipid-rich areas inside the plaque, increased fibrous areas and less structural change.
+The radiologist estimates plaque stability by looking for an extensive calcification cap on the inner lining of plaques that prevent them from breaking off, less fat content inside the plaque, increased fibrous areas and less structural change.
 See Exercisers Have More Stable Plaques

 • To help prevent or reduce plaque formation, follow a heart-attack-preventing diet that is high in anti-inflammatory foods and low in pro-inflammatory foods.
 This means that you should eat plenty of plants and restrict red meat, processed meats, sugar-added foods, all sugared drinks and fried foods.